aadharna/watts/README.md

 ----

 Installation:

-	* conda create -n NAME python=3.7
+	* conda create -n NAME python=3.7.10
 	* conda activate NAME
 	* pip install ray
 	* pip install ray[rllib]
 	* conda install pytorch torchvision torchaudio cudatoolkit=10.2 -c pytorch
+		* Note, you should grab the correct install from here: https://pytorch.org/get-started/locally/
 	* pip install griddly

-Problems Charlie found:
-- No cudatoolkit=10.2 available on his mac
-- Missing libvulkan which is a C import used by griddly
+		* Make sure that vulkan is installed since Griddly depends on Vulkar for its rendering.

 If you see stuff like:
 ```